UFC 117: Silva vs Sonnen: Predictions & Analysis

 A few statistical edges stand out.
 Sonnen throws significantly more leather — a 0.1 sig. strike per minute gap.
 Sonnen is far more active with takedowns, averaging 4.2 more per 15 minutes.
 Silva has tighter striking defense, making opponents miss more often.

 The Pick: Anderson Silva over Chael Sonnen.
-We're leaning Silva here at 74%, a solid but not overwhelming edge.
+The model is firm on this one: Silva at 78%.

 Jon Fitch vs Thiago Alves